Governor of Cavite: History

 During most part of the Spanish colonial era, Cavite was administered by the alcalde mayor, who was the representative of the governor and captain-general in Manila.
 As the alter ego of the Governor-General, the alcalde mayor exercised over all executive, judicial, and legislative functions of Cavite.
 By the Decree dated June 25, 1847, the title of alcalde mayor was changed to politico-military governor.
 This time, judicial functions were stripped off from the chief executive.
 Col. Fernando Pargas was the last Spanish politico-military governor of Cavite before three Filipino politico-military governors assumed the position during the First Philippine Republic.

 List of governors of Cavite

-The following is the list of governors of Cavite from the creation of the politico-military province of Cavite in 1614 during the First Philippine Republic to the present Republic of the Philippines:
+The following is the list of governors of Cavite from the Revolutionary Government in 1898 to the present Republic of the Philippines: